Archaeology of the United Arab Emirates: Julfar

 Julfar was an Islamic era port, trading entrepôt and settlement, It was a predecessor settlement to Ras Al Khaimah and, although often conflated with the 17th century emergence of the modern city of Ras Al Khaimah, represents a distinct era of human settlement and development from that of the modern city.
-Julfar's rise, efflorescence and fall took place between 1300-1650 CE.
+Julfar's rise, efflorescence and fall took place between 1300 and 1650 CE.

 Julfar is associated with its own predecessor settlement at Kush, and also with the construction of the fort at Shimal and the Wadi Sur defensive wall.
 The potential existence of a site at Julfar was first outlined by British archaeologist Beatrice di Cardi in 1968 during an extensive survey of Ras Al Khaimah that also identified the sites at Khatt and Kush.
 Di Cardi noted an area of the coast littered with Ming era porcelain and other pottery.
 The first excavations took place at Al Nudud in 1973/4 by an Iraqi team, with a subsequent investigation carried out in 1977/8 by John Hansman, who published his discoveries in Julfar - An Arabian Port.
-A number of excavations then took place between 1988-1994 that not only established Julfar as a major trading entrepôt but also as one of the most excavated sites in the Gulf.
+A number of excavations then took place between 1988 and 1994 that not only established Julfar as a major trading entrepôt but also as one of the most excavated sites in the Gulf.
 These digs, organised by the Ras Al Khaimah Department of Antiquities and Museums, brought in teams from the UK, France, Germany and Japan.